openedx/edx-documentation/en_us/install_operations/source/configuration/enable_certificates.rst

 who pass a course.
 Learners can view, print, or share their certificates.

-For additional information about certificates, see :ref:`opencoursestaff:Setting Up Certificates` in the *Building and Running an Open edX Course* guide or :ref:`openlearners:Print a Web Certificate` in the *Open edX Learner's Guide*.
+For additional information about certificates, see :ref:`Setting Up Certificates` in the *Building and Running an Open edX Course* guide or :ref:`openlearners:Print a Web Certificate` in the *Open edX Learner's Guide*.